 Why Worry about Ticks in Mendonoma?

 Our Sea Ranch ticks never take a holiday unlike those of the Northeast.
-Because they are active year-round in California, it is possible to contract get Lyme Disease and other tick-borne diseases at any time of the year.
+Because they are active year-round in California, it is possible to get Lyme Disease and other tick-borne diseases at any time of the year.

-One of the most well know tick borne disease, Lyme disease, was first described in North America in the 1970s in Lyme, Connecticut, the town for which it was then named.
+One of the most well known tick-borne disease, Lyme disease, was first described in North America in the 1970s in Lyme, Connecticut, the town for which it was then named.
 This disease has since been reported from many areas of the country, including most counties in California.

 We don’t have specific information about people in Sonoma County or infected with Lyme disease or bitten by Sea Ranch ticks.
 However, the good news is the CDC shows that California’s rate of incidence has lowered significantly since 2010 when it reported 126 cases.